Applications Due: January 26, 2018, 11:59 p.m. Eastern Time

 Funding Instrument Type: Cooperative Agreement

 Express Language for Legal Aid: Yes.
-Purpose area 7: “To provide advocacy and intervention services for individuals with disabilities who are victims of sexual assault, domestic violence, dating violence, and stalking”.
-Also, the definition of “victim services” and “services” as it applies to entities eligible to apply for the program, includes “legal advocacy”.
+The definition of “victim services” and “services” as it applies to entities eligible to apply for the program, includes “legal advocacy”.

 Target Population: Victims with disabilities of domestic violence, dating violence, sexual assault, or stalking

 Expected Number of Awards: 10

 Award Ceiling: $500,000

 Award Floor: $325,000

 Registration: To ensure all applicants have ample time to complete the registration process, applicants must obtain a Data Universal Number System (DUNS) Number, register online with the System for Award Management (SAM) and with Grants.gov immediately, but no later than January 5, 2018.